Apply for a permit for a residential solar photovoltaic (PV) panel system to collect the sun’s energy and convert it to electricity.

 Apply for a solar PV permit

-- Visit the Development and Building Services Centre.
+- Contact the Development and Building Services Centre

-- Gather your submission requirements as set out in our guide and submit them to the Development and Building Services Centre.
+- Gather your submission requirements as set out in our guide, and submit your permit application.

 - Receive your permits to begin construction.